SkillsFundingAgency/das-vacancy-analytics/README.md

 ### Environment setup (after cloning repository locally) <a name="envsetup"></a>

-> Ignore the following `Using docker hosted containers` section if not using an installed SQL Server instance and/or Azure storage emulator.
+> Ignore the following `Using docker hosted containers` section if not using an installed SQL Server instance and/or Azure storage emulator and ELK logging.

 #### Using docker hosted containers <a href="usingDocker"></a>
 The default development environment uses docker containers to host it's dependencies (outside of Azure EventHub).

 * SqlDb (hosted in a Linux :penguin: container if an existing installed SQL Server/LocalDB is not being used
 * [Azurite](https://github.com/Azure/Azurite) (Cross platform Azure Storage Emulator) if an existing installed Azure Storage Emulator is not being used to emulate external storage queue.
+* Redis and ELK containers - These are created purely for logging from the app into a logstash pipeline for viewing/monitoring in Kibana.
+(Not essential)

 To start the containers copy the `docker-compose.yml` and `.docker` file from [das-recruit](https://github.com/SkillsFundingAgency/das-recruit/tree/master/setup/containers) to a directory of your choice and then run the following from the directory: